teamx10/ccc/PRIVACY_POLICY.md

 policies.
 You are free to refuse our request for your personal information, with the understanding that we may be unable to provide you with some of your desired services.
-To make our services better we may collect anonymous statistical information of the Chevalier extension usage.
+To make our services better we may collect anonymous statistical information of the TeamX10 extension usage.
 All events and interactions with our site and applications are collected anonymously.
 We don’t store or collect any private information that you may share with us.